hypar-io/Elements/README.md

 model.AddElement(beam);
 var json = model.ToJson();
 ```

+The Hypar SDK is also at the heart of the Hypar platform.
+A Hypar generator is a piece of code that is executed in the cloud to generate a building or a set of building components.
+You author the generator logic referencing the Hypar SDK, and publish the generator to Hypar, then Hypar executes it for you and store the results.
+You can see some generators written using the Hypar SDK running on [Hypar](https://hypar.io/functions).

 ## Getting Started the Easy Way
 The easiest way to get started is to clone the [starter](https://github.com/hypar-io/starter) repo, which already includes a reference to the Hypar SDK and some example code to get you started.